Are you worried about High school home schooling?

 A web site is a written document; Written to a specific audience for a specific reason.

-But - it is not for everyone, I know!
 I do, however, like the idea of a culmination project.
 It's almost a way of completing things and I know that it gives a great sense of achievement.
 My daughter is so keen to use some of the Craftsy courses to continue her passion for cooking.

 At the moment she is working on quilting and the classes that are available are a great way for them to acquire skills which you don't have - without needing to leave your home.